-[17].
-The numbers present the immediate demand for faster and better algorithms for protein structure prediction.
+There is an urgent demand for faster and better algorithms for protein structure prediction.
 There are two major ways in which protein structure prediction attempts are currently progressing viz. comparative modeling, and de novo approaches.
 The former is database dependent methodology relying on known structures and the latter is independent of the databases and starts from the physical principles.
-Comparative modeling relies on the principle that sequences, which are related evolutionarily, exhibit similar three dimensional folded structures that is sequence similarity suggests structural similarity [18].
 Comparative modeling techniques are extremely popular, reliable and fast where sequence homologues exist in the database.
 With increasing structural information, these techniques should prove more useful.

-The de novo methods utilize first principles as well as the database information (directly or indirectly) to predict the three dimensional structure of proteins.
 Although the de novo techniques till date are able to predict structures of only small proteins, because of their first principles approach and the concurrent computational requirements, they have the potential to predict new / novel folds and structures.
-The time required to fold a 200 amino acid protein which evolves ~10-11 sec per day per processor according to Newton's laws of motion will require approximately a million years to fold.
+The time required to fold a 200 amino acid protein which evolves $\sim 10^{-11}$ sec per day per processor according to Newton's laws of motion will require approximately a million years to fold.
 If one can envision a million processors working together, a single mid-sized protein can be folded in one year computer time.
 Against this backdrop, IBM has launched a five year Blue Gene project (www.research.ibm.com/bluegene/) in the year 1999 to address complex biomolecular phenomena such as protein folding.
 The full Blue Gene/L machine was designed and built in collaboration with the Department of Energy's NNSA/Lawrence Livermore National Laboratory in California, and has a peak speed of 360 Teraflops.
-Blue Gene is one of the fastest supercomputing systems in the world, giving scientists access to unprecedented computing power.
-Table 5 lists some of the freely available comparative modeling as well as de novo protein structure prediction software's available over the internet.
+Blue Gene is by far the fastest supercomputing system in the world, giving scientists access to unprecedented computing power.
+Table 5 lists some of the freely available comparative modeling as well as de novo protein structure prediction softwares available over the internet.